edkiernan/PDF.ai-CSCI3308/README.md

   "client_x509_cert_url": "",
   "universe_domain": ""
 }
+Now that you have the JSON key file:

+* Use the path to this file in the GOOGLE_APPLICATION_CREDENTIALS environment in the .env file.
 ```
 ## Instructions on how to run the application locally.
 Running the application locally can be done using docker.
 First ensure you have docker correctly installed.
 Once it is ensured docker is installed we can run the apllication locally.
 Ensure you are in directory `PDF.ai-CSCI3308/All Project Code` and run the terminal command: